pmb59/sc-lymphomagenesis/README.md

 This repository contains scripts for analyzing omics data of

-- 10X Single-Cell RNA-Seq of B220+ splenocytes from four longitudinal stages of disease evolution in mouse
+- 10X Single-cell RNA-Seq of B220+ splenocytes from four longitudinal stages of disease evolution in mouse
 - bulk RNA-Seq of a DLBCL human cohort
 - acetylproteomics
 - metabolomics